hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/3-the-browser-wars.md

 So here's our final prediction variable.
 It is hard to stay on top, hence "the handicap of a head start".
 Eventually the dominant product will be replaced by a new one.
-Netscape was replaced by Internet Explorer.
-Internet Explorer was replaced by Google Chrome.
+Netscape was replaced by Internet Explorer, which was replaced by Google Chrome.
 And I can't think of a reason why it wouldn't happen again.

 So let's return to the version control world now and see which products we need to investigate as aspiring successors of Git!